 "You would be astonished at how many otherwise competent chaps botch this apparently simple procedure."

-Frobisher in Cloud Atlas, in what might be one of the cruellest Wham Line moments in literary history.
+- Frobisher in Cloud Atlas, in what might be one of the cruelest Wham Line moments in literary history.

 HÔTEL MEMLING, BRUGES